8 Travel Tips – How Not to Ruin Your Vacation Abroad

 You may want to read a book.
 Depending on which country (countries) you are in, you’ll need a translator app (again, useful for every day).

 Slippers.
+Simple luxuries like slippers turn out to be a key travel tip.
 If you’re on an 8-hour train journey, slippers can be nice to walk around in, as opposed to your shoes – when you need to stretch your legs, walk to the bathroom, etc. (also useful when staying in hotels and hostels).

 In general, think of situations you’ll be in along the way and ask yourself what you’ll need for each one.
+Come up with your own list of travel tips.
 Before sleeping, you’ll need a toothbrush, toothpaste, towel and maybe a comb.

 Do the same for the weather.
 What will you need to wear each day?
 Imagine every piece of clothing you’ll need, from your toes to your head, for the weather you’ll encounter – socks, extra socks, shoes, slippers, pants, shorts, t-shirt, sweater, etc.